MarvinLvn/BabAR/docs/usage.md

 uv run VTC/scripts/convert.py --wavs raw_audio/ --output converted_audio/
 ```

-2) By default, only the key child's (KCHI) utterances are transcribed.
+2) VTC 2.0 identifies speech segments from KCHI (key child), OCH (other children), MAL (male adult), FEM (female adult).
+By default, only the key child's (KCHI) utterances are transcribed.
 You may also want to transcribe
 speech from other children (OCH) if, for example, you are not using child-worn microphones.
 In that case, add the `--transcribe_och` flag.
+Note that BabAR cannot transcribe speech from FEM or MAL since it has been trained to ignore adult speech.

 ## 2. Output